 there were a competition for unfussy ways to get your characters

-to where you need them in order to tell your story then Familia
+to where you need them to be in order to tell your story then Familia

 Rodante would surely be up for at least a nomination.

 At her 84th bitrthday party, Grandmother Emilia announces

 that she is to be the matron of honour at her niece's wedding

 in Brazil and that her entire immediate family should accompany

 her on the 1000 kilometre journey, and they all just do it.
 Maybe,

 just maybe, this tells us something of the status of the